How to Harvest Sunflower Seeds

 Once harvested, remove any damaged or discolored seeds.
 Wash seeds thoroughly and allow to dry before eating.

-To roast, spread seeds evenly on a baking tray and place in a 300 degree F oven for 35-40 minutes until seeds begin to brown and the shells start to crack.
+- Spread seeds evenly on a baking tray and place in a 300 degree oven for 35-40 minutes until seeds begin to brown and the shells start to crack.

-Allow seeds to cool completely before serving.
+- Allow seeds to cool completely before serving.
 Seeds may be hulled before serving with a fair bit of effort, but the back porch tradition of cracking the shell with one’s teeth to extract the flavorful nut within is a pleasure in its own right.
-Sunflower seed spitting contests are optional, although they still occur at the odd county fair or expo.

 Store roasted sunflower seeds for up to one month in an airtight container.
 If you have more seeds than you can eat in that time, raw seeds may be stored in an airtight container in a cool location for up to one year without significant loss of quality.